wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 outdated: false
 replacement_url: ""
 ---
-What does it take to improve the accessibility of applications?
+How can you improve the accessibility of your applications?
 What difficulties prevent organizations from achieving that goal?
 How can you solve these problems and make interfaces disability-friendly?

 Many organizations dodge these accessibility-related questions during development.
-We commonly perceive such duties as enriching rather than a necessity, which results in **web content accessibility guidelines** (WCAG) remaining overlooked until they fade off in the backlog.
+We commonly perceive such duties as enriching rather than a necessity, which results in web content accessibility guidelines (WCAG) remaining overlooked until they fade off in the backlog.
 It might also seem inconsequential to the design pattern we typically practice or even extraneous to users we assume are non-disabled.

 To help improve accessibility, organizations can educate teams, recruit in-house experts, and even get 3rd party services to support repair processes.
 However, the latter won't stick unless carried out forever, as proper compliance to WCAG requires ongoing care and is not a one-time refurbishment.

-Failing to apply WCAG and not meeting its success criteria will likely result in broken interfaces for **some** users.
+Failing to apply WCAG and not meeting its success criteria will likely result in broken interfaces for some users.
 In addition to blocking the target audience from using services and damaging revenue, failing to comply with the WCAG standard is a human rights violation that exposes an organization to lawsuits.

-Hence, we need a strategy to instill a state of mind, focus on the joint actions teams need to take, set up workflows, and plan gradual steps to make our applications accessible.
+Hence, we need a strategy to instill the right state of mind, focus on the joint actions teams need to take, set up workflows, and plan gradual steps to make our applications accessible.

 ## Suggested strategies